Maintenant en lecture: Homemade Vegan Foie Gras (Gourmet Vegan Recipe)

 Yes, it can be frozen, although the texture will be a little denser after thawing.

-Yes, with macadamia or sunflower nuts (for nut-free version).
+Yes, with macadamia or sunflower nuts (for a nut-free version).

 Can the recipe be prepared in advance?